CGamesPlay/node-vie-knex/README.md

 ## Knex implementation

 This package provides a Knex implementation of the VIE pattern.
-See the `example` folder for a walkthrough of the usage.
+See the `example` folder for a walkthrough of the usage and the [docs](docs/) folder for detailed documentation.